Petroleum permit fees, royalties and ERLs

-An overview of petroleum permit fees and royalty requirements.
+An overview of petroleum permit fees, royalties and ERL requirements.

 NZP&M's activities include processing and monitoring prospecting, exploration, and mining permits.
 We collect fees for these activities, as prescribed in the Crown Minerals (Petroleum Fees) Regulations 2016.